purduesigbots/pros-docs/v5/api/c/optical.rst

 optical_get_brightness
 ----------------

-Gets the brightness that the optical sensor sees.
-This function is not available if gestures are being detected.
+Get the detected color brightness.
+This is not available if gestures are being detected.
 Brightness values are in range ``0`` ``1.0``.

 This function uses the following values of ``errno`` when an error state is reached: